hatsari/DDB_Query_Insight_ServerSide/README.md

 ### Creating Firehose
 ### Making DDB rproxy connect to firehose
 ## Test
+1. clone git repository
+2. edit start script
+3. run ddb_rproxy
+4. run client
+5. check the log file
+6. check the retrieved logs in ElasticSearch

 ### uploading DDB sample data
 ## Performance
 ## Conclusion
-my customer asked me how to find out which query failed frequently and how to figure it out, so I developed it, even though I am not professional programmer and not ElasticSearch expert.
+My customer asked me how to find out which query failed frequently and how to figure it out, so I developed it, even though I am not a professional programmer and not an ElasticSearch expert.
 And this program is not evaluated in production environment, so please test it in your test environment before adopting it in production.
 Any feedback, question, and experience is welcome, I just hope that it is helpful to you.
 ## References
 - golang proxy and metric: https://www.sidneyw.com/go-reverse-proxy/ (authentication failed)
 - kinesis firehose go example: https://gist.github.com/coboshm/1c89bcc7bf2c9f9694e4984051474951